 The Benefits of Having an On-campus Job

-A student can look for a regular part-time job on campus on their own.
-The pay will vary, and the job might not have anything to do with the student’s major, but there are still benefits to working on campus .
-Students can save money to pay for their education or any other expenses like food, transportation, and entertainment, plus they’re getting valuable work experience, no matter the field.
+You can look for a regular part-time job on campus on your own.
+The pay will vary, and the job might not have anything to do with your major, but there are still benefits to working on campus.
+You can save money to pay for your education or any other expenses like food, transportation, and entertainment, plus you’ll get valuable work experience, no matter the field.

-Both work-study jobs or regular part-time jobs that relate to a student’s major can boost their skills, which they can list on their resume to show experience for their post-college job search.
+Both work-study jobs or regular part-time jobs that relate to your major can boost your skills, which you can list on your resume, potentially giving you a leg up in your post-college job search.

 Jobs also offer socializing and networking opportunities.
-Students can make new friends and connections they might be able to turn to when looking for internships during college and jobs after they graduate.
+You can make new friends, as well as connections that might be helpful when you’re looking for internships during college and job after you graduate.

 1. Tour Guide

-Being a campus tour guide through the admissions office requires that students become familiar with facts about their school as well as have great interpersonal skills.
-They will take prospective students and their families on tours of campus while giving details about different majors, activities, events, and the many other things that their schools have to offer.
+Being a campus tour guide through the admission’s office requires having great interpersonal skills and a willingness to commit a lot of facts and information about your school to memory.
+Campus tour guides take prospective students and their families on tours of campus while giving details about different majors, activities, events, and the many other things that their school has to offer.

 2. Resident Assistant

-A resident assistant, or RA, lives in a dorm on campus and supervises a certain group of students.
+A resident assistant, or RA, lives in a dorm on campus and supervises a group of students living in that dorm, often on the same hall.
 Their responsibility is to make sure students are following the dorm rules and to offer support if students need anything.
 Typically, an RA will get free or discounted housing.